NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 ### Limitations

 1. Only Electricity end-use is supported
 2. Only 1 construction year is supported.
 Note that the `Inflation Rate During Construction` parameter can be used to partially account for longer construction periods.
+3. Add-ons electricity and heat are not currently supported.
+(Add-ons CAPEX, OPEX, and profit are supported.)

 ## Using SAM Economic Models with Existing GEOPHIRES Inputs